vmyrgiotis/MDF_DALEC_GRASS/README.md

 # MDF DALEC GRASS package

+## Description

+This is a python package that implement an climate-driven, grassland-specific ecosystem biogeochemistry model by assimilating earth observation (EO) data on vegetation volume (@10-20m resolution).

 ## Allows you to perform the following actions :

 1. Collect earth observation (EO) data from the ESA Sentinel 1 and 2 systems